Elder Henry Cummings

-During the 1860’s, many young believers left the society for life in “the world.”
+During the 1860s, many young believers left the Society for life in “the world.”
 With the leadership pool seriously depleted, it became necessary to add the job of trustee to Henry’s eldership responsibilities.
-His most pressing task was to retire a debt occasioned by the unscrupulous dealings of former trustee, Brother Austin Bronson.
+His most pressing task was to retire a debt occasioned by the unscrupulous dealings of a former trustee, Brother Austin Bronson.
 He accomplished this by reviving and modernizing the North Family bucket and pail industry.
 After a decade of careful management, the debt was finally retired in 1877.

-In addition to preaching at home, Henry was a guest speaker at camp meetings and “outreach” or missionary services facilitated by friendly protestant clergy.
+In addition to preaching at home, Henry was a guest speaker at camp meetings and “outreach” or missionary services facilitated by friendly Protestant clergy.
 He also gave lively bible history lectures to local civic groups and churches.
-His visibility as spokesperson for the Enfield Shakers made Henry Cummings’ apostacy in 1881 a particularly devastating blow to the community.
-Perhaps because they refused to see the signs, or perhaps because Henry remained fully engaged in the life of the Society until the moment of his departure, the shock must have been overwhelming.
+His visibility as the spokesperson for the Enfield Shakers made Henry Cummings’ apostasy in 1881 a particularly devastating blow to the community.
+Perhaps because they refused to see the signs, or perhaps because Henry remained fully engaged in the life of the Society until the moment of his departure, the community’s shock must have been overwhelming.
 Henry left in May 1881 and almost immediately married a North Family sister, Arabella Churchill.
-His departure and subsequent marriage were reported in newspapers from Boston to San Franscisco.
-For example, in Boston, the Boston Journal, May 14, 1881; in Pittsfield, Massachusetts, The Berkshire County Eagle, June 16, 1881, (p.
+His departure and subsequent marriage were reported in newspapers from Boston to San Francisco: in Boston, the Boston Journal, May 14, 1881; in Pittsfield, Massachusetts, The Berkshire County Eagle, June 16, 1881, (p.
 4); in Chicago, the Daily Inter Ocean June 27, 1881 (p.4); in San Francisco, The San Francisco Examiner, May 15, 1881 (p.
 8).

 Over time Henry re-established cordial relations with his Shaker siblings, and with others in the Society who had been close friends.
 He took up the trade of broom making, which he had learned during his time in the Enfield Shaker community.
 He became a strong, outspoken advocate for the causes of temperance and women’s suffrage.
 He donated critical funds for a public town library and joined the Methodist church.
 Perhaps his most lasting contribution to the story of Shakerism in Enfield was a series of articles that he wrote for the local paper, The Enfield Advocate.
 Henry had always valued history, and he was a gifted writer.
 His articles provide a detailed and nuanced view of Shaker life in the second half of the 19th century.

-Author’s Note: In Shaker documents and public records, the family name is spelled both “Cummings” and “Cumings”.
-Variations in spelling were fairly common in the the 18th and 19th century.
-After his apostacy, Henry usually signed his name “Cumings” and his Shaker siblings more frequently used “Cummings”.
+Author’s Note: In Shaker documents and public records, the family name is spelled both “Cummings” and “Cumings.”
+Variations in spelling were fairly common in the 18th and 19th centuries.
+After his apostasy, Henry usually signed his name “Cumings” and his Shaker siblings more frequently used “Cummings.”

 Original author: Mary Ann Haagen

-Editor’s Note: Everyone interested in the Enfield, NH Shakers will enjoy The Collected Writings of Henry Cumings (1834-1913), compiled with introduction by Mary Ann Haagen, Collected for the first time, this volume of Henry Cumings’ writings offers the reader a lively and detailed account of the Shaker community he knew so well, and its influence on the town of Enfield, New Hampshire.
+Editor’s Note: Everyone interested in the Enfield, NH, Shakers will enjoy The Collected Writings of Henry Cumings (1834-1913), compiled with introduction by Mary Ann Haagen.
+Collected for the first time in this volume, Henry Cumings’ writings offer the reader a lively and detailed account of the Shaker community he knew so well, and its influence on the town of Enfield, New Hampshire.
 259 pages, illustrated.
 Available on Amazon and in the Enfield Shaker Museum Gift Shop.